fentouxungui/SeuratExplorer/README.md

 close the session, the new annotations will be lost.
 You can download a mapping file of old names to new names and send it to a bioinformatician to request permanent changes to the Seurat object.

+To rename clusters: select a cluster resolution, edit the `New_Name` column in the table, then click **Check** to preview the re-colored dimension-reduction plot, and finally **Update** to add the new annotation.
+You can download the old-to-new name mapping.

+### Gene Based Cluster (BETA)

+Group cells into new clusters based on a single gene’s expression level using user-defined cutoffs.

+1. Enter a gene symbol, select the assay/slot, and click **Generate Histogram** to plot the expression distribution.
+2. Enter comma-separated cutoff values and click **Apply Cutoffs** to define expression intervals.
+3. Edit the group names in the classification table, then click **Check** to validate names.
+4. Click **Submit** to add a new factor column (named `<gene>_cluster`) to the cell metadata.

+- Supports switching between assays containing the `counts` or `data` slots

+### Combination Based Cluster (BETA)

+Combine two existing cluster annotations into a single new grouping.

+1. Select a first and second cluster resolution and a connector (`-`, `+`, or `_`), then click **Generate**.
+2. Review the combination table (with cell counts), optionally edit the `NewName` column.
+3. Click **Submit** to add the combined annotation as a new factor column in the cell metadata.

+A mapping file can be downloaded for permanent changes to the Seurat object.

+### Module Score (BETA)

+Score each cell with a gene set using Seurat’s `AddModuleScore`.

+1. Paste gene symbols and click **Check Genes** to validate them (matched genes are kept, missing genes are reported).
+2. Enter a score name (letters, numbers and underscore only) and click **Compute Module Score**.
+3. The resulting numeric score is added to the cell metadata and can be explored in Feature Plot, Violin Plot, or Ridge Plot by entering the score name as a feature.

+- Supports switching between assays containing the `counts` or `data` slots

 ### Search Features